ShadowXZT/Implicit-remote-sensing-scene.github.io/docs/README.md

 Pano_ID can be used to download the street view image;
 Lat and Lon can be used to download the Street view image or the top-view satellite image X and Y can be used to locate in the 3D mesh model and render the synthetic image

+Mesh_render.py is a sample code for rendering the synthetic image.
+Using the street view API, we can get the corresponding real image.